 Despite recent decades of economic growth, absolute poverty is on the rise in Nigeria, as population increases continue to outpace the reduction in poverty rates.
-Manufacturing industries, which have the potential to absorb large numbers of workers into better paying jobs, have expanded only very modestly, and most workers remain employed in low productivity sectors … Continue reading What happened to the Factory of West Africa?
-Episode 1: the view from the present
+Manufacturing industries, which have the potential to absorb large numbers of workers into better paying jobs, have expanded only very modestly, and most workers remain employed in low productivity sectors … Continue reading What happened to the Workshop of West Africa?

 Yesterday, minding my own business on Twitter, I came across an article that made me, as well as about half of the internet, furious.
 Someone was wrong on the internet.
 It turned out that an undergraduate was wrong on the internet, and despite the generally low esteem I hold for Quillette as a publication 1 and the generally acute contempt … Continue reading African-American incomes in mid-century – a quick reply